U.S. flag

 The juvenile justice system is distinct from the adult criminal justice system and as such uses a variety of unique terms.
 Below is a list of some of the most important of these terms, along with definitions for each.

-Adjudication: A judicial determination (judgment) that a young person is responsible for the delinquency or status offense that is charged in a petition or other charging document.
-In the juvenile justice system, there is never a finding of “guilt” such as is seen in the adult system.
-Instead, a young person may be adjudicated delinquent at the end of their case.
+Adjudication: A judicial determination (judgment) that a juvenile is responsible for the delinquency or status offense that is charged in a petition or other charging document.
+In the juvenile justice system, youth are adjudicated delinquent which is the equivalent of being found guilty in the adult criminal justice system.

 Adult Jail/Lockup: A secure facility that is used by state, local government or other law enforcement authorities to detain or confine adults.
-(Related terms: see jail removal, sight and sound separation.)
 (34 U.S.C. § 11103(22))

 Arrest: Hold time in legal custody, either at the scene of a crime or as a result of investigations.
 Arrest also can be the result of a complaint filed by a third party, an outstanding warrant, or a revocation of probation or parole.

 Best practice: Strategies and programs demonstrated through research and evaluation to be effective at preventing or intervening in juvenile delinquency.
 Best practice models include program models that have been shown, through rigorous evaluation and replication, to achieve target outcomes.
-Model programs can come from many valid sources (e.g., OJJDP's Model Programs Guide, Blueprints for Violence Prevention, SAMHSA's National Registry of Evidence-Based Programs and Practices, OJP’s CrimeSolutions.gov, and State model program resources).
+Model programs can come from many valid sources (e.g., OJJDP's Model Programs Guide, Blueprints for Violence Prevention, Substance Abuse and Mental Health Services National Registry of Evidence-Based Programs and Practices, OJP’s CrimeSolutions.gov, and State model program resources).

 Cognitive-behavioral therapy/treatment (CBT): A problem-focused approach designed to help people identify and change the dysfunctional beliefs, thoughts, and patterns of behavior that contribute to their problems.
 Its underlying principle is that thoughts affect emotions, which then influence behaviors.
 CBT combines two very effective kinds of psychotherapy—cognitive therapy and behavioral therapy.
 Cognitive therapy concentrates on thoughts, assumptions, and beliefs.
 Behavioral therapy concentrates on specific actions and environments that either change or maintain behaviors.